PyCQA/flake8-bugbear/README.rst

 Unreleased
 ~~~~~~~~~~

-* Update B006: list and dictionary comprehension are now also disallowed (#186)
+* Update B006: list, dictionary, and set comprehensions are now also disallowed (#186)

 21.9.1
 ~~~~~~